CLARIAH/ineo-collaboration/README.md

 - `main.py`: Main script to run the data processing and synchronization.
 - `registry.py`: Registry for managing plugins.
 - `step*_*.py`: Individual processing steps as modular scripts.
+- `properties/`: Directory for property definitions and mappings.
+The contents should be fetched from NWO.
+It's a TODO.